chasingRs/c_cpp_template/README.md

 #### Packages management

-1. Adding your the packages you needed to conandata.yml
+1. Adding the packages you need to conandata.yml
 2. Modify the CMakeLists.txt in src/dir_name_add_by_user to link the target lib
 3. Conan will try to automatically manage these dependencies